I was born a Capricorn (please don’t judge me), but the Sun was in the middle of Sagittarius when I was born.

 Precession of the equinoxes

 The main reason astrological signs fail to line up with the zodiac, though, is a wobble in the Earth’s rotational axis called precession.
 As a result of its rotation, the Earth bulges slightly at the equator, not unlike how a skater’s skirt fans out as she spins.
 The gravity of the Moon and Sun pull on the bulge, which causes the Earth to wobble like a top.
-The wobble causes the Earth’s axis, which is the center line around which it rotates, to swing in a slow circle over the course of 25,800 years.
+The wobble causes the Earth’s axis, which is the centre line around which it rotates, to swing in a slow circle over the course of 25,800 years.